The Wheel (American game show): Final: Cashout

 The experts are ranked by how many questions they have answered correctly during the game.
 The contestant may choose the best, third-best, or worst performer to assist them; these choices respectively set the prize at 50%, 100%, or 200% of the banked total.

 The wheel is spun to choose one of three new subjects, after which the host asks a question.
 The contestant may discuss it with the chosen expert for 30 seconds before locking in their final answer.
 A correct answer awards the money at stake to the contestant and ends the game.
 If the contestant misses, they are returned to the smaller wheel and a new contestant is chosen.
 The subject of the missed question, the expert chosen for it, and the prize associated with them are all removed from play.
 If the contestants miss questions with all three experts, they leave with nothing.

 The maximum potential winnings total is $180,000, achievable by correctly answering a question in all six subjects with the help of the respective experts, achieving a "Perfect Wheel" in every round, and giving a correct answer in the final with the worst performer.

 Production

 In February 2021, it was announced that NBC had made a 10-episode order for an American adaptation of The Wheel.
 In May 2021, it was announced that the show would premiere in the 2021–22 television season.
 In August 2021, it was announced that the show would premiere in 2022, with Michael McIntyre as host.
 However, in May 2022, it was reported that the show might premiere in 2023, either midseason or summer.

 In November 2022, it was announced that the show would premiere on December 19, 2022, with its ten episodes airing across two weeks, during the holiday season.

+In June 2023, it was reported that the series was canceled after one season.